christofolo/christofolo.github.io/musictheory.md

 Major and Minor triads are each composed of a Major third and a Minor third.
 However, what if you were to create a chord that is composed of two minor thirds?
 This triad is called a Diminished triad and it happens naturally in every Major scale.

-In root position, the B Diminished Triad is composed of 3 notes:
+The B Diminished Triad is composed of 3 notes:

 | Interval Name:  | Root | 3rd | 5th |
 | --------------- | ---- | --- | --- |